 Cover the bulletin board with light blue backing.
-Place the scalloped blue border around the sides.
-Use yellow EZ letters to put the following title on the board: Jesus, the King of Kings.
-Print teaching picture 54-4 from the resource CD and place in the middle of the bulletin board.
+Place the scalloped blue border (8537) around the sides.
+Use yellow Ready Letters (8513) to put the following title on the board: Jesus, the King of Kings.
+Print teaching picture 54-4 and place it in the middle of the bulletin board.
 Print copies of resource 54-R18 on yellow or gold paper.
 Each student cuts out a crown and decorates it.
 Provide adhesive-back jewels, foam shapes, or stickers.
 Attach the crowns to the bulletin board around the teaching picture.